Skip to page content

 Match what a channel actually did — doxxing, impersonation, a stolen video, harassment — to the one official YouTube route that removes it, including the privacy and legal webforms most guides skip.

-Read the guide →
+Go to the guide →

-We only act on genuine violations.
+Nothing is filed unless the violation is real.
 We won't remove a legitimate channel, we never run coordinated mass-reporting, and we file a copyright claim only when you hold the rights to the work.
 Only honest, evidence-backed reports survive YouTube's review.

 Have a YouTube channel to report?